agreyfox/baas/README.md

 <img src="baas.png" height="300" />

-# BAAS block as a server
+# BAAS block as a service